Ares-Developers/Ares-docs/new/buildings/prismforwarding.rst

   that the towers do not all appear to start charging immediately.
 For each backward-chain in the network, the farthest-forward towers begin charging just that little bit later, to give the effect of the beam travelling along the chain.
-The amount that each tower will delay starting it's charge for can be specified by :tag:`PrismForwarding.ChargeDelay`.
+The amount that each tower will delay starting its charge for can be specified by :tag:`PrismForwarding.ChargeDelay`.
 This delay accumulates for each chain in the prism forwarding network.